Functions for Working with Nullable Values

 SELECT ifNull(NULL, 'b');

-if the arguments are equal.
+Returns NULL if both arguments are equal.

 nullIf(x, y)